AndresCuervo/packetRunner/README.md

-# Packet Runner
+# Packet Runner Experiments (gh-pages branch)

-This is a little game I'm working on, and I'll add more notes here as it gets better with time, but for now here are some experiments I'm working on for it that I've found interesting!
+These are some experiments I've made to help me figure out, but also document and understand various things about a little game I'm making.
+The game itself is on the `master` branch.